 InnoDB, like any other ACID-compliant database engine, flushes the redo log of a transaction before it is committed.
 InnoDB uses group commit functionality to group multiple such flush requests together to avoid one flush for each commit.
 With group commit, InnoDB issues a single write to the log file to perform the commit action for multiple user transactions that commit at about the same time, significantly improving throughput.

-Group commit in InnoDB worked until MySQL 4.x, and works once again with MySQL 5.1 with the InnoDB Plugin, and MySQL 5.5 and higher.
+Group commit in InnoDB worked in earlier releases of MySQL and works once again with MySQL 5.1 with the InnoDB Plugin, and MySQL 5.5 and higher.
 The introduction of support for the distributed transactions and Two Phase Commit (2PC) in MySQL 5.0 interfered with the InnoDB group commit functionality.
 This issue is now resolved.

 For more information about performance of